fabry-training/portal-manual-doc/doc/handbook-at/registration-login.md

 ##### Registration: Exception - Company is already created in fiskaltrust.Portal

-If the company was already created in the ft.Portal during registration and was found by the entered master data, the user is informed.
+If the company was already created in the fiskaltrust.Portal during registration and was found by the entered master data, the user is informed.

 ![Screenshot-AT 12](images/portal-sandbox.fiskaltrust.at/Account/008.png)
 Screenshot-AT 12: Information that a company with the same master data was found.